-You aren’t here by accident, the fact that you are searching for juicing tips tells me that you are serious about your overall health.
+You aren’t here by accident.
+The fact that you are searching for juicing tips tells me that you are serious about your overall health.

 Thank you for doing your due diligence and researching before you start.

-You may have heard a lot of stuff that people have said about juicing, how bad it is to your health but I’m here to tell you nothing could be further from the truth only if you do it right.
+Media have mentioned how bad it is to your health.
+But I’m here to tell you nothing could be further from the truth only if you do it right.

-If you follow these tips, you will be on your way to a healthier lifestyle with more energy than you had before.
+If you follow these tips, you’ll be on your way to a healthier lifestyle with more energy than you had before.